Building a Raspberry Pi 3/4/5 Baby Monitor

 To install the camera on the Pi, firmly insert the end of the cable with the silver pins facing toward the HDMI port.

-The reason I picked the Canakit was because the case allows you to just attach the camera on the inside, allowing an integrated camera.
+I picked the Canakit because the case allows you to attach the camera on the inside, allowing an integrated camera.

 Raspberry Pi 3 Canakit camera case